I thought the saying was April showers bring May flowers?

 We really didn't spend much time in the campground; we were too busy out exploring the area and enjoying our adventures.
 So with mixed thoughts on this campground we say ... stay during dry season but beware during rainy seasons.
 This campground gets a C rating.

-Campground main entrance road changes
+Campground main entrance road changes from paved to gravel |

 So McTraveler Adventures thanks you for stopping by our campsite.
 We hope you drop back by real soon; next time we'll have the s'mores ready.